Kungfused Studio

 Zhongyue Pavilion

-At the opening entrance of Zhongyue Temple stands this beautiful pavilion.
+At the opening of Zhongyue Temple stands this beautiful pavilion.
 Zhonyue is a very old Taoist temple, predicted to be built around 220 BC.
 The pavilion itself seems to emanate peace, spreading a gentle atmosphere throughout the grounds.
 I once hid in here from the rain.

 Monastery Pot

-While climbing up Mount Song on the many stairs leading to the Shaolin Monastery, you will come across a small temple.
+While climbing up Mount Song, on the many stairs leading to the Shaolin Monastery, you will come across a small temple.
 Stood proudly outside in all of its rustic antiquity is this giant cooking pot, about ten feet tall, surviving through all the many weathers.

 Yin Yang Tigers